inloop/go-transport-queue/README.md

 # go-transport-queue

-Queue for transporting large batch of messages in specific interval and batch size.
+Queue for transporting large batch of messages with specific interval and batch size.

 # Usage